How to Tell a Story in Film and Video With Colour Grading in DaVinci Resolve

 Finally, the last node (06) is a vignette to draw your eye to the middle of the frame.

-This colour grade isn’t super stylised, but it is definitely stylised; the colours are being heavily desaturated and everything has a brown, warm tone to it that works quite well.
+This colour grade isn’t super stylised, but it is definitely stylised; the are being heavily desaturated and everything has a brown, warm tone to it that works quite well.

 Another Example of Storytelling With Colour